 A: Yes.

-Q: I heard that Three Stewards proposes adding 10,000 SF of building(s) on-site – is that true?
+Q: I heard that Three Stewards proposes adding a 10,000 SF “complex” on-site – is that true?

-In the Village Residential zone, zoning bylaws dictate the specific scale and scope of permissible updates relative to the size of the existing buildings and lot.
+In the Village Residential zone, zoning regulations and definitions dictate the specific scale and scope of permissible updates, including structures relative to the size of the existing buildings and lot.

 Q: Will the improvements be completed at once or in phases?
 How long will it take?